 You don’t want to spend a great deal of money only to find out there is a myriad of environmental problems plaguing the property; however, you’ll need to see how much of the farmland is tillable versus the amount that is not.
 If some of the farmland needs nutrients added in order to be tillable, or if part of the land just needs some work before it could be tillable again (known as reclaiming), you might be spending more in the long run than initially budgeted.

 Make Sure You Know What You’re Paying For

 This may sound like a no-brainer, but having every detail of what you’re getting in writing is something you can’t rush through or overlook.
 There are three different types of soil you should look out for when planning to purchase Ohio farms for sale:

 - Loam: An even mixture of all soil types; farmers like loam the best because it holds water well

 - Clay: Not ideal for farmers, as it often retains too much water

 - Sand: Doesn’t make for good farm land because it doesn’t retain any water

 Many top crops are grown on clay loam, a perfect mixture that has important nutrients and allows for water to pass through simply.

 Knowing what you’re paying for doesn’t stop at what’s on the property; it also concerns the foundation of the property.
 Making sure of the quality of the farmland you’re purchasing is above par will probably be the best decision you’ll make.

-For almost 80 years, The Robert Weiler Company has been at the forefront of Ohio real estate investments and development.
+For 80 years, The Robert Weiler Company has been at the forefront of Ohio real estate investments and development.
 Based in Columbus, the expert team at The Robert Weiler Company knows all the intricacies involved in buying Ohio farms for sale.
 Speak with one of our land brokers today: 614-221-4286